pinobatch/numism/docs/gb_emu_testing.md

 `di halt`.)
 If an interrupt is already pending, however, the byte following `halt` will be read twice: as two instructions or as an opcode and its operand.

+Most emulators' behavior can be characterized with this exerciser:
 ```
 INST E27614761C00, AF 0700, BC 0007, IEIF 0100
 ; Disassembles to
 ld [$FF00+c], a  ; Set timer mode to 7 for use with IE 04
 halt
-inc d  ; If no interrupt is pending, this should run once
+inc d  ; If no interrupt is pending, this runs once
 halt
-inc e  ; This should get run twice because interrupt is pending
+inc e  ; This runs twice because an interrupt is still pending
 ; ei   ; Change last byte to FB to see queued interrupts get handled
 ```
-Look at the behavior

-Because NO$GMB and most others behave like a Game Boy, stage 1 does not test it.
-Because KiGB and Goomba differ, stage 2 will test it so that later tests relying on more precise timing can use `di halt`.
+Because NO$GMB and most others behave like a Game Boy, stage 1 does not test `halt`.
+Because KiGB and Goomba differ, stage 2 tests it so that later tests relying on more precise timing can use `di halt`.

-VBA's handling of the halt bug is worst.
-It breaks some of my other software.
-I expect its behavior to be a tough nut to crack.
+VBA is a clown show: with IME off, it can _call the handler anyway._

 Instruction timing
 ------------------